CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 ------------
 There are no dependencies upon other roles.

 Example Playbook
 ------------------
 file: playbooks/gateway-preupgrade-analyzer.yml

 run command: ansible-playbook playbooks/gateway-preupgrade-analyzer.yml -i inventories/sample/hosts --vault-password-file vault-password-file.txt

-The generated report files are stored on the Ansible controller under directory playbooks, e.g., playbooks/report/<hostname_as_directory>/pre_upgrade_analyzer_report.txt.

 How to read the report
 -----------------------